Viseu is a city in central Portugal, located in the historical province of

 survival highlights the durability of Roman infrastructure and the

-often visited by those exploring the natural and historical heritage
+visited by those exploring the natural and historical heritage of the

-of the region, as it lies near other notable sites such as the
+region, as it lies near other notable sites such as the Parish Church

-Parish Church of Guardão and the Caramulo Museum.
-Preserved as part
+of Guardão and the Caramulo Museum.
+Preserved as part of Portugal’s

-of Portugal’s archaeological heritage, it represents both the
+archaeological heritage, it represents both the practical ingenuity of

 -